Happycharts/homepage/src/pages/vs/prequel.md

 ---
 layout: ../../layouts/vs-layout.astro
-title: "Prequel?
-Nah you don't need that.
-Happybase vs. Prequel Data Sharing"
+title: "Enhancing your Prequel Data Sharing with Happybase"
 description: "Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro."
 pubDate: "Aug 01 2024"
 cover: "/images/vs/vsprequel.png"